Kimi-Toshiko/EPAM-Internship-test-task/README.md

     `$ npm start`
     By default the server will start running on your machine local port 3000.
     `http://localhost:3000/`
-6. Start the application the same way.
+6. Start the application.
+I recommend to use the production build through the following link: `https://epam-internship-test-task.vercel.app/` as there is no double data accessing.
+However, you may use the development build through the following guide:
 Go to **async-race-react-app** directory through the terminal.Run the following command in the terminal to start Async-Race application:
    `$npm start`
    By default the server will start running on your machine local port 8000.
    `http://localhost:8000/`